 Submission Container/Tube: Plastic, 10-mL urine tube (Supply T068)

 2. No preservative.

 2. No STATS are accepted for this procedure.

-3. For situations where chain of custody is required, a Chain-of-Custody Kit (Supply T282) is available.
-For chain-of-custody information, see FENTX / Fentanyl with Metabolite Confirmation, Chain of Custody, Urine.
+3. For situations where chain of custody is required, a Chain-of-Custody Kit (T282) is available.
+For chain-of-custody testing, order FENTX / Fentanyl with Metabolite Confirmation, Chain of Custody, Urine.

 4. If urine creatinine is required or adulteration of the sample is suspected, the following test should be requested, ADULT / Adulterants Survey, Urine.
 For additional information, please refer to ADULT / Adulterants Survey, Urine.

 5. Submitting less than 3 mL will compromise our ability to perform all necessary testing.